Parish Pastoral Council for Responsible Voting

-The Parish Pastoral Council for Responsible Voting (PPCRV) is a non-partisan, non-sectarian non-profit organization affiliated with the Roman Catholic Church in the Philippines that works to ensure free, fair and fraud-free elections in the Philippines.
-The organization has been the "citizens' arm" of the Commission of Elections since 2010.
+The Parish Pastoral Council for Responsible Voting (PPCRV) is a non-partisan, non-sectarian non-profit organization affiliated with the Catholic Church in the Philippines that works to ensure free, fair and fraud-free elections in the Philippines.
+The organization has been the "citizens' arm" of the Commission of Elections (COMELEC) since 2010.
 PPCRV conducts the Unofficial Parallel Count of returns after the election.

 PPCRV's activity includes advocating for electoral reforms, conducting parallel manual auditing in automated elections, coordinating parishes to conduct poll-watching, providing legal assistance related to elections, reporting of electoral violations, providing voters' assistance services, and voters' education.

 History

-The Roman Catholic Second Plenary Council of the Philippines, held in February 1991, called for reforms in the conduct of elections in the Philippines.
-In May 1991, Jaime Cardinal Sin, D.D., Archbishop of Manila, Commission on Elections (Philippines) Commissioner Haydee Yorac, then-Laity President Henrietta T. de Villa, Most Rev. Gabriel Reyes, D.D., Rev. Msgr.
-Bayani Valenzuela, and thirty parish lay leaders conceived of the idea of the PPCRV in Mandaluyong.
+The Second Plenary Council of the Philippines, held in February 1991, called for reforms in the conduct of elections in the Philippines.
+In May 1991, Cardinal Jaime Sin, Archbishop of Manila; Commission on Elections Commissioner Haydee Yorac; then-Laity President Henrietta T. de Villa, Gabriel Reyes, Bayani Valenzuela, and thirty parish lay leaders conceived of the idea of the PPCRV in Mandaluyong.
 In October 1991, the PPCRV was launched at St. Paul University, Quezon City, with around one thousand laypeople from the parishes of the Archdiocese of Manila.
 The next month, with the support of the Catholic Bishops' Conference of the Philippines, the PPCRV expanded its operations nationwide.

 PPCRV's poll-watching activities began with the 1992 presidential elections.
 Then, 346,688 PPCRV volunteers participated in poll-watching, voters’ assistance, assisting the Board of Election Inspectors, protecting election returns, monitoring electoral exercise, and watching the canvassing of votes.